MinnPost/minnpost-hennepin-county-3rd-commissioner-primary-candidates/README.md

 *List any hacks used in this project, such as forked repos.
 Link to pull request or repo and issue.*

 * Ran into some issues with the Grunt GSSPull plugin.
 See [pull request](https://github.com/motherjones/grunt-gss-pull/pull/3).
+* Using master on Ractive-Backbone plugin as the reference to its dependencies changed.
+* Using master on MinnPost Styles.
+* Ractive is no longer including other builds in the bower install, so we have to refer to their CDN version.
+Very sad.
+Cannot seem to find a specific version link, so using `edge` which will probably change.
+More sadness.

 ## About Us